theRealBitcoinClub/flutter_coinector/assets/README-DATA.md

 2. Open the file and show all the results

-The user searches for "Vegan" -> We suggest him to choose "Vegan"
-1. Get all the filenames from all the locations and scan them for the tag (This search takes some time, but we can show results popping up one after the other)
+The user searches for "Vegan" -> We suggest him to choose "Vegan" 1a.
+Get all the places from the places.json containing all places worldwide 1b.
+Get all the filenames from all the locations, load each file, search them for the tag
 2. Show all the results sorted by locations and optionally if we have the location of the user we can sort the list

 (optional as it involves dependency for places api and requires permission to grab user location and we can assume that each user knows where he wants to search)